jiangfengming/spa-history/README.md

 ```

 ### history.replace(URL string | location)
 Counterpart of `window.history.replaceState()`.
-Replace the current history entry with the location.
+Replace the current history entry with the provided URL/location.

 ### history.dispatch(URL string | location)
-Dispatch the navigation events and set the current location without changing the history session.
+Set the current location to the provided URL/location without changing the history session.
+That is, the location of browser's address bar won't change. `beforeChange` will be called.

 ### history.setState(state)
 Set state of the current location. the state will be merged into `history.current.state`